ildi0818/the-git-rocks/README.md

-# The-git is actually rocking.
+# The-git is actually rocking!
 Practice